NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

    pre-commit install
    ```

-   Now, every time you commit changes, your unit tests will run automatically on the specified (pattern-matching) files you've staged for commit.
+   Now, every time you commit changes, your component tests will run automatically on the specified (pattern-matching) files you've staged for commit.

 ##### Version Control System

-For automated execution of unit tests upon Git pushes using a VCS, we recommend using GitHub Actions or a configuration for Jenkins:
+For automated execution of component tests upon Git pushes using a VCS, we recommend using GitHub Actions or a configuration for Jenkins:

 To invoke a `.pre-commit-config.yml` configuration from GitHub Actions or Jenkins for automated execution of unit tests upon Git pushes, follow these detailed directions: